I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/smclib/ns-smclib-_smartcard_extension.md

 ## Members

 `CardCapabilities`

 Contains capabilities of the inserted smart card.

 `IoRequest`

 A structure with the following members:

 `LastError`

 Not used.

 `MajorIoControlCode`

 Contains the major I/O control code.

 `MinorIoControlCode`

 Contains the minor I/O control code.

 `OsData`

 Contains information that is specific to the operating system and the driver type.

+`PerfInfo`

 `ReaderCapabilities`

 Contains the capabilities of the keyboard reader.

 `ReaderExtension`

 Contains data that is specifc to the smart card reader.

 `ReaderFunction`

 A pointer to an array of callback functions for readers.

 `Reserved`

 Reserved for system use.

 `SmartcardReply`

 Contains data that comes from the reader.

 `SmartcardRequest`

 Contains the current command and the data that is sent to the smart card.

 `T0`

 Contains the data for use with the T=0 protocol.

 `T1`

 Contains the data that is used with the T=1 protocol.

 `VendorAttr`

 Contains information that identifies the reader driver, such as the vendor name, unit number, and serial number.

 `Version`

 Indicates the version of this structure.

 ## Remarks
-        This structure is passed to all callback functions.</p>
+This structure is passed to all callback functions.

 ## Requirements
 | &nbsp; | &nbsp; |